Back to Previous Page

-Common benefits and uses for Ground Effects Garden Compost
+Common benefits and uses for Premium Hemlock, Boston Bark, Garden Mulch, and Bark Fines.

-Compost or products containing compost, which include all Ground Effects soil amendments, are a good source of biological activity that is necessary for healthy growth and natural resistance to many plant diseases.
+Compost or products containing compost, like Garden Mulch, are a good source of biological activity that is necessary for healthy growth and natural resistance to many plant diseases.
 These beneficial microbes work in the soil as tiny agents transferring nutrients from the soil to the plant’s roots and protect the roots from certain diseases by colonizing around them.
-They come in many forms and all are necessary for plant growth.
+They come in many forms and are all necessary for plant growth.
 The key to this diversity in the soil is a properly composted material that has the right balance and level of active microbes.
-Our Ground Effects Compost Specialist holds a position on the US Composting Council and has many years of experience in producing the proper compost for many of our products.
+The Ground Effects Compost Specialist holds a position on the US Composting Council and has many years of experience in producing the proper compost for many of our products.
 Our compost is lab tested for nutrition and biological balance in the soil foodweb, and we can assure you that Ground Effects compost is of the highest quality available.